Dolly Parton's Net Worth and Her Rise to Superstardom

 Dolly will make an appearance at the park every so often, but you won't see her on any rides.
 She has terrible motion sickness.

-She's Dabbled in Film and on Broadway
+She's Dabbled in Film, TV and Broadway

-Dolly made her acting debut in 1980's "9 to 5" with Lily Tomlin and Jane Fonda.
 In 2008, she created a musical based on the film, which ended up getting four Tony nods.

 Dolly Parton's Net Worth Is Nothing to Sneeze At